Serving Skin Cancer Misdiagnosis Clients in New Jersey – Pennsylvania – Nationwide*

 - Changes to existing moles

-- A new growth on the skin, either a mole or a pale bump
+- New growth on the skin, either a mole or a pale bump

 - A raised red bump